Holiday inspiration currently loading...

-This family run boutique guesthouse makes for a truly unique experience, with individually themed rooms which take inspiration from right across the world – you would be forgiven for forgetting that you are still in the west of Ireland!
-Nestling next to a small, stone built quay where local fishermen land their catch, you will receive a warm welcome.
+This family-run boutique guesthouse makes for a truly unique experience, with individually themed rooms that take inspiration from right across the world – you would be forgiven for forgetting that you are still in the west of Ireland!
+Nestling next to a small, stone-built quay where local fishermen land their catch, you will receive a warm welcome.
 A marvellous breakfast to set you up for the rest of the day is serviced each morning in an orangery, complete with vines, giving it an almost Mediterranean feel!
 The centre of Clifden is only a leisurely stroll away and has fine restaurants and great traditional pubs, playing lively Irish music.

 Connemara is a part of Ireland synonymous with everything that people expect from it’s west coast.
-Stunning landscape, ancient history and great local people, all combine to form a magical land, where the native Gaelic is still the first language for the majority of locals.
+Stunning landscape, ancient history and great local people, all combine to form a magical land, where native Gaelic is still the first language for the majority of locals.
 In keeping with the island theme of this holiday, you will enjoy a day trip to Inisbufin Island, a bigger and busier brother to Clare island with a slightly longer ferry crossing from the small pier at Cleggan, just north of Clifden.
 We are also happy to organise additional options such as guided walks on the coast or mountains or the hire of an electric bicycle, to enable you to take a very leisurely cycle through the local area.